Diemlykt/Disease-prediction-apps/README.md

   4. Prediction results are sent back to frontend and stored in MongoDB.
   5. Users can view and optionally download prediction reports.

-- **Deployment:** Docker containers run the backend and frontend, hosted on Render cloud platform for continuous availability.
+- **Deployment:** The backend (FastAPI) and frontend (Streamlit) are deployed on the Render cloud platform for continuous availability and ease of access.

 ---